Selat Lumut-SKVE Bridge

 Selat Lumut-SKVE Bridge is an expressway bridge across Lumut Straits in Klang Valley, Selangor, Malaysia.
-It is a second longest straits bridge in the Klang Valley after Selat Lumut Bridge.
+It is the second longest straits bridge in the Klang Valley after Selat Lumut Bridge.
 It connects Pulau Carey to Pulau Indah on the South Klang Valley Expressway.
 A runaway truck ramp is provided on both ends of the bridge because of a 4% steep grade on the bridge.

 History

 Construction officially began in 2010 and was completed on 1 October 2013.
 Construction was led by SKVE Holdings Sdn Bhd.